 The pancreas is the organ that produces insulin.
 Insulin is an essential hormone for regulating blood glucose levels.
 Problems with the pancreas and insulin production can lead to diabetes.

-It also produces insulin, a hormone that helps regulate blood sugar levels.
-The cells that produce insulin are called beta cells.
-These are located in the islets of Langerhans, a set of structures within the pancreas.
+This organ also produces insulin, a hormone that helps regulate blood glucose levels.
+The cells that produce insulin are called beta cells and sit in the islets of Langerhans, a set of structures within the pancreas.

-Insulin helps the body use the carbohydrates in food for energy.
-It transports glucose from the blood into the body’s cells.
+Insulin helps the body use carbohydrates in food for energy and helps transport glucose from the blood into the body’s cells.
 Glucose provides the cells with the energy they need to function.

-If there is too little insulin in the body, cells can no longer take up glucose from the blood.
+If there is insufficient insulin in the body, cells can no longer take up glucose from the blood.
 As a result, levels of glucose in the blood rise.
-A doctor may refer to this as having high blood sugar or hyperglycemia.
+A doctor may refer to this as having high blood glucose, or hyperglycemia.

 Hyperglycemia is responsible for most of the symptoms and complications of diabetes.

-Diabetes is characterized by high blood sugar.
-This results from insufficient insulin production or function, which can be one effect of problems with the pancreas.
+The main feature of diabetes is high blood glucose.
+This results from insufficient insulin production or function, which can result from issues with the pancreas.

 Type 1 diabetes

-Type 1 diabetes happens when the pancreas does not make enough, or any, insulin.
-Without insulin, the cells cannot get enough energy from food.
+Type 1 diabetes occurs when the pancreas does not make enough, or any, insulin.
+Without this hormone, the cells cannot get enough energy from food.

 This form of diabetes results from the body’s immune system attacking the insulin-producing beta cells in the pancreas.
 The beta cells become damaged and, over time, the pancreas stops producing enough insulin to meet the body’s needs.